8 Tips for Using Reverbs and Delays on Guitars

 Early on, I never considered the option to effect reverbs and delays with further processing.
 Since I was self-taught—like many of you—I was simply stuck in my own ways.
 It was through using return channels in a mixing capacity that my eyes (and ears) were opened to a myriad of musical possibilities.
 I suspect many newcomers may not even realize they can treat ambiences with EQ, dynamics processors, and automation.

 To manage the wide frequency range of guitars, subtractive EQ is essential to remove unnecessary lows and highs that will otherwise muck up the mix when amplified and spread around.
 EQ also has a creative capacity, like making a reverb output brighter or darker to match the tone of the song.
-To generate clean, natural-sounding guitar reverbs, NIMBUS has three filters to control input frequency, early reflections, and reverb frequency.
+To generate clean, natural-sounding guitar reverbs,

 In a particularly groovy tune, compressing reverb tails on a guitar track can enhance the rhythmic feel.
 You may also want to increase send levels to indicate the transition from verse to chorus or to emphasize a single note in a riff.
 For these last points, mix automation is your most reliable tool.